President Whitmore's Basement

 God almighty.
 You nearly gave me a heart attack.

 Like I know man, I hate those fucking things.
-They give you diabetes if
+They give you diabetes if they bite you.

 What?
 No they don’t.